jeffdcamp/dbtools-android/README.md

         individual/
                Individual.java (extends IndividualBaseRecord and is used for developer customizations) (NEVER overwritten by generator)
+               IndividualConst.java (static fields/methods for table and columns) (this file is ALWAYS overwritten by generator)
                IndividualBaseRecord.java (contains boiler-plate code for doing CRUD operations and contains CONST names of the table and all columns (used to help writing queries)) (this file is ALWAYS overwritten by generator)

                IndividualManager.java (extends IndividualBaseManager and is used for developer customizations (such as adding new findByXXX(...) methods) (NEVER overwritten by generator)